Overview

 risk, or minimize risk for a given level of expected return, through diversification.

-Quantitative Analysis focuses on measurable factors such as asset values, cost of capital, and historical performance
+Quantitative Analysis focuses on measurable factors such as asset values, cost of capital, and historical performance data,

-data, as opposed to qualitative factors such as management quality.
+as opposed to qualitative factors such as management quality.

 Seaside relies on a variety of sources of information in conducting its analysis, including Morningstar reports, Thomson

-party research providers, as well as publicly available financial information.
+research providers, as well as publicly available financial information.

 Seaside may also utilize macroeconomic analysis to evaluate broader economic conditions, including interest rates,

 inflation, and market cycles.
-In addition, Seaside incorporates risk analysis metrics such as standard deviation, beta,
+In addition, Seaside incorporates risk analysis metrics such as standard deviation, beta, and

-performance consistency, and overall suitability for client portfolios.
+consistency, and overall suitability for client portfolios.

 In developing investment recommendations, the Adviser utilizes third-party research and analytical tools, including

 Morningstar, which provides data, ratings, and analytical insights on mutual funds, ETFs, and other securities.
-The
+The Adviser

-based on client-provided information and assumptions.
+client-provided information and assumptions.

 The Adviser may also utilize artificial intelligence (“AI”) tools to assist in summarizing information or preparing client